WASHINGTON — It was a rough week for religious believers caught in the crosshairs of the amped-up culture wars of the digital age.

 It’s clear that Sens.
 Hirono, Feinstein and Kamala Harris, D-Calif., each of whom have raised questions about judicial nominees’ beliefs, are worried that President Trump will have the chance to select another jurist who could help overturn Roe v.
 Wade — possibly Barrett.

-Meanwhile, Democratic leaders also oppose the president’s school-voucher campaign at the state level, and so the bashing of Catholics and Christians could serve another partisan agenda.
+Meanwhile, Democratic leaders also oppose the president’s school-voucher campaign at the state level, and so the bashing of Catholics and other Christians could serve another partisan agenda.

 In a recent post on the “Mirror of Justice” legal blog, Richard Garnett, a law professor at the University of Notre Dame, framed the campaign against Catholic jurists and Karen Pence as “tactical moves” that are designed to “condition the environment.”